ejy921/server-driven-ui/README.md

 Front-end UI components rendered by the backend with no HTML/CSS.

 In this project, I wrote code for creating UI components that visualize a order processing system.
+I'm using PostgreSQL and JSON files to store data, which I will access with Python through a RESTful API structure for the backend.
+I will use React for the frontend.

 Instructions: